Leprechault/PEN-533/README.md

 # PEN-533
-Dataset for PEN-533 pos-grad course
+Dataset for the pos-grad course PEN-633